Adlington, Lancashire: Industrial Revolution

 Coal was mined in the area for centuries, first outcrops of coal and bell pits and then deeper shafts to the Arley mine (seam) at 137 feet.
 The Adlington Coal Company sank Ellerbeck Colliery in 1876.
 The company went bankrupt in 1932.
 The mine was run privately during the 1930s and in 1947 was nationalised.
 As part of the National Coal Board in 1958, Ellerbeck Colliery employed 411 men and women who worked as pit brow lasses, it closed in 1965.
 In the late 1970s and early '80s Ellerbeck was open cast and has been landscaped.

 In 1891 Davies and Eckersley operated the Huyton Bleachworks and the Pin Croft Dyeing and Printing Company were bleachers and finishers.
 The largest mill was Adlington Mill, Thomas Gerrard and Sons spinning and weaving mill, which had 43,000 spindles and 900 looms.
 Springfield Mill operated by Thomas Middeton & Company had 700 looms and Unsworth's Brook Mill had 2,700 spindles and 96 looms.

+The Eagle Street College

+From the 1890s onwards, Adlington became the successive host to the Eagle Street College, an informal grouping of workers who were early enthusiasts of the American free verse poet Walt Whitman, as its founder James William Wallace moved from his home in Bolton to the cleaner air of Adlington.
+As a result of his connections with writers, poets, trade unionists and the Independent Labour Party, Wallace's home became a centre of radical politics and culture; he played host to numerous Irish Republican and Indian independence leaders, socialist pioneers Edward Carpenter and Keir Hardie and poets such as Richard Maurice Bucke.